et-com/etcom/_site/lessons/github/jekyll.md

 You'll want version 2.0.0 or higher.
 If you don't have Ruby installed check out the [Ruby installation site](https://www.ruby-lang.org/en/documentation/installation/)

+2) Install RubyGems (a package manager for Ruby) by downloading it from: https://rubygems.org/pages/download

 2) Install Bundler - With Ruby installed, installing Bundler is simple with: ``` gem install bundler ```

 3) Install Jekyll - Installing Jekyll is not to bad, but in your repo you want to ensure you have a **Gemfile** (note your jekyll-now repo probably doesn't have a Gemfile)